ray-project/ray/doc/source/tune/key-concepts.rst

 - a resource specification (``resources_per_trial`` or ``trial.placement_group_factory``)
 - And other configuration values.

 Each trial is also associated with one instance of a :ref:`Trainable <trainable-docs>`.
 You can access trial objects through the :ref:`ExperimentAnalysis object <tune-concepts-analysis>` provided after ``tune.run`` finishes.

 ``tune.run`` will execute until all trials stop or error:

+..
+TODO: how to make sure this doesn't get outdated?
 .. code-block:: bash

     == Status ==